 She carried it down in the elevator, stepped outside, and dumped it on the grass.
 It landed and took off toward the street.
 She didn’t care if it got hit.

-She told her daughter that night about it but seemed shocked about her careless disregard of the cat’s safety.
+She told her daughter that night about it but seemed shocked about her careless disregard for the cat’s safety.

 “It’s not my problem.”